Where attn Sits Next to Avici, Slash, Krak, Pye, Wildcat, Altitude, 3Jane, Xitadel, Colossus, Moto Card, Klarna + Tempo, and Pareto.credit

 the revenues of apps, creators, DAOs, and networks.

-Instead of banking deposits, stake, or pure reputation, attn.markets banks the revenue stream itself and turns it into collateral, while also providing ways for those revenues to earn yield when idle.
+Instead of banking deposits, stake, private-credit portfolios, or pure reputation, attn.markets banks the revenue stream itself and turns it into collateral, while also providing ways for those revenues to earn yield when idle.

 Skim the table and exec summaries first.
 Expand a project if you want detail.